For upholstery, most people want a fabric which is durable yet soft; cleanable; and, now, safe.

 We have tested all upholstery grade fabrics using standard technical durability tests designed for fabric, Martindale or Wyzenbeek.
 All of our upholstery grade fabrics meet the requirements for "low traffic" commercial spaces as defined by the Association for Contract Textiles, such as luxury hotel lobbies, suites and guest rooms in constant use.
 Several of our fabrics even qualify for “high traffic” commercial use, such as a “high traffic hotel lobby” which your living room will never approach.

-Despite the limitations of the technical tests, (please see the LEARN tab and choose "Fabric Abrasion Testing" for details) we still conduct and use the tests because most of the time they do give one a general sense of the abrasion performance of a fabric.
+Despite the limitations of the technical tests, we still conduct and use the tests because most of the time they do give one a general sense of the abrasion performance of a fabric.
 We mention these complications so that you don’t think that a 30,000 Wyzenbeek rated fabric will necessarily always outlast a 22,000 Wyzenbeek or a 20,000 Martindale rated fabric in a real home or office setting.
 The tests just do not have that kind of predictive value in every situation.

 Some of the fabrics in our collection, which were not included in the heavy duty upholstery collection, can be used for "occasional" upholstered pieces - you know, like the corner chair in the living room that only gets used at holidays.
-Any of our fabrics in the lightweight/midweight category which are at least 8 ounces per square yard (to find, select any fabric and then click on the Specifications tab) can be used for upholstery on "occasional use" pieces.
+Any of our fabrics in the lightweight/midweight category which are at least 8 ounces per square yard can be used for upholstery on "occasional use" pieces.

 We emphasize the importance of vacuuming, which is one of the most important things you can do to keep your upholstery looking its best for the longest period of time.
 Vacuuming your sofa and draperies is an overlooked tool that can extend the life of your fabric considerably – dirt breaks down fiber.